NVIDIA/NeMo/docs/source/features/moe.rst

 4. ``moe_per_layer_logging`` enables per-layer logging for MoE, currently support aux-loss and z-loss.

-5. ``moe_expert_capacity_factor`` the capacity factor determines the maximum number of tokens that can be routed to each expert in any MoE layer, None means no token will be dropped.
+5. ``moe_expert_capacity_factor`` the capacity factor determines the maximum number of tokens that can be routed to each expert in any MoE layer.
+None means no token will be dropped.
 The default is None.

-6. ``moe_pad_expert_input_to_capacity`` if True, pads the input for each expert to match the expert capacity length, effective only after the moe_expert_capacity_factor is set.
+6. ``moe_pad_expert_input_to_capacity`` if True, pads the input for each expert to match the expert capacity length.
+It is effective only after the moe_expert_capacity_factor is set.
 The default setting is False.

 7. ``moe_token_drop_policy`` the policy to drop tokens.
 Can be either "probs" or "position".
 If "probs", the tokens with the lowest probabilities will be dropped.
 If "position", tokens at the end of each batch will be dropped.
-Default value is "probs".
+The default value is "probs".

-8. ``moe_layer_recompute`` if True, checkpointing moe_layer to save activation memory, default is False.
+8. ``moe_layer_recompute`` if True, checkpointing moe_layer to save activation memory.
+The default is False.